kxdang/kiendang.me/content/blog/061-opioids/index.md

 As long as you are properly using them as prescribed, they are a great addition to the medical arsenal in improving quality of life✌.

-_Disclaimer: All mentioned opioids were prescribed and taken as directed by my doctor.
+_Disclaimer: All mentioned opioids were prescribed and taken as directed by my doctor and pharmacist.
 Under no circumstances were these drugs misused or abused.
 My experience led to my understanding of opioids through a biochemical perspective which inspired me to write about my personal experience._